Abdur-Rahim-sheikh/ml_prep/001_SE_prep/README.md

 | Fields/Variables     | Can have fields/variables.                              | Can only have constants                    |
 | Access Modifiers     | Can have access modifiers (public, private, protected). | All methods are public by default.         |
 | Multiple Inheritance | A class can extend only one abstract class.             | A class can implement multiple interfaces. |

+### Advantages and disadvantages of using a microservices architecture

+1. Advantages:

+- Scalability: Microservices can be scaled independently, allowing for better resource utilization and performance.
+- Flexibility: Different microservices can be developed using different technologies and programming languages, allowing teams to choose the best tools for their needs.
+- Resilience: If one microservice fails, it does not necessarily bring down the entire system, improving overall system reliability.
+- Faster development: Teams can work on different microservices simultaneously, leading to faster development cycles and quicker time to market.

+2. Disadvantages:

+- Complexity: Microservices introduce additional complexity in terms of deployment, communication, and data management.
+- Overhead: Each microservice requires its own resources, which can lead to increased overhead and resource consumption.
+- Data consistency: Ensuring data consistency across multiple microservices can be challenging, especially when dealing with distributed transactions.
+- Monitoring and debugging: Monitoring and debugging microservices can be more complex than monolithic applications, as issues may arise from interactions between multiple services.